Kingdom of Jesus Christ (church)

-The Kingdom of Jesus Christ (KJC), officially the Kingdom of Jesus Christ, The Name Above Every Name, Inc., is a Philippine-based non-Trinitarian Restorationist-Protestant church.
-It was founded by Pastor Apollo Quiboloy, whom KJC adherents believe to be the "Appointed Son of God".
+The Kingdom of Jesus Christ (KOJC or KJC), officially the Kingdom of Jesus Christ, The Name Above Every Name, Inc., is a Philippine-based nontrinitarian Restorationist church.
+It was founded by pastor Apollo Quiboloy, who self-styles himself as the "Appointed Son of God".
+Quiboloy, who is currently in prison, is alleged to have conducted numerous sexual abuses of children who he forces to have intercourse with him "in the name of God", aided by his close ultra-religious allies.